indeedeng/imhotep/docs/data-file-requirements.md

 #### Prepare the values in your data file

 Do not use quotations around field values.
 Ensure that you remove tabs and newlines from your values.

+####Imhotep has 2 data types: string and integer(long)
+For Imhotep to treat a field’s value as an integer, at least 90% of the values must be integers or blanks, and at least 20% of the total values must be valid integers.

+Once a field is indexed as an integer, it is always an integer.

 #### Floating-point values become strings